 The Voluntary Euthanasia Party (VEP) is a moderate, progressive party and its policies reflect this stance.

-If elected, the VEP will consider each and every piece of legislation presented by any other party on a case-by-case basis after proper consultation and information gathering.
+If elected, VEP Members of Parliament will consider each and every piece of legislation presented by any other party on a case-by-case basis after proper consultation and information gathering.
 We will look at all legislation with a balanced, common sense and compassionate view.
 We will vote according to the evidence and in the best interest of our members and constituents.